How to set up a cycling group at work

 - Share and discuss your ideas with other cyclists at your workplace first.
 If you don’t know who they are, attach leaflets to their bicycles or put up a poster near any cycle parking – or just send out an email to everyone, if possible.

-- Arrange a meeting for anyone who’s interested.
-Out of courtesy, let your employer know beforehand.
+- Arrange a meeting for anyone who’s interested and let your employer know beforehand.

 - At the meeting, take everyone’s contact details.
 Ask them how involved they want to be and if they have any special skills the BUG could use (design, writing newsletters, diplomacy etc).
 Discuss your cycling wish list and work out the priorities.